Record a bad debt in Xero

-You might use this method if your organisation is registered for the VAT Accrual Scheme and the debt is more than 6 months overdue.
+You might use this method if your organisation is using the Accrual method for tax and GST.
 Speak to your accountant or bookkeeper to find out the best method for your organisation.

 - Find the invoice that you want to write off.

 Click Invoice Options and select Add Credit Note.